39 people found dead in truck container in southeast England

-LONDON (AP) — Police in southeastern England said 39 people were found dead Wednesday inside a truck container believed to have come from Bulgaria.
+LONDON (AP) — Police in southeastern England said 39 people were found dead Wednesday inside a large cargo truck believed to have come from Bulgaria.

 The truck, which is said to have entered Britain via the Welsh port of Holyhead on Saturday, was found by ambulance workers at Waterglade Industrial Park in Grays, a town just by the River Thames around 25 miles (40 kms) east of central London.

+“We are in the process of identifying the victims, however I anticipate that this could be a lengthy process.”

-A 25-year-old-man from Northern Ireland has been arrested on suspicion of murder.
+A 25-year-old-man from Northern Ireland who was driving the truck has been arrested on suspicion of murder.
 He remains in custody.
 He has not been charged or identified.

 A cordon has been put in place and access to and from the industrial park remains closed.